xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 * do we see our code as a natural, low-tension outcome,
 * or as a fragile, high-tension coincidence?

-To do this, we:

-1. Imagine a space of possible codes.

-2. For each code, measure:
+To do this, we imagine a space of possible codes.
+For each code we measure:

-   * how bad typical errors are (error robustness),
+1. How bad typical errors are, which we call error robustness.

-   * how expensive the amino acids are on average (cost feasibility),
+2. How expensive the amino acids are on average, which we call cost feasibility.

-   * how easy it is to move from one code to another by small changes (accessibility).
+3. How easy it is to move from one code to another by small changes without breaking the system, which we call accessibility.

-3. Combine these into a single "tension score" for each code.
+We then combine these into a single tension score for each code.

-We then consider two kinds of worlds:
+We consider two kinds of worlds:

 * In a low-tension world:

-  * our code scores well but not unbelievably well,
+  * our code scores well but not impossibly well,
   * many paths in code space can reach codes with similar tension,
   * and different broad mechanisms point toward the same region of good codes.